 The Partner that developed the Project IP remains the sole owner of the Project IP developed during the Project.
 However, GÉANT Vereniging (Association), registered with the Chamber of Commerce in Amsterdam with registration number 40535155, and operating in the UK as a branch of GÉANT Vereniging (Association), registered office: Hoekenrode 3, 1102BR Amsterdam, The Netherlands, UK branch address: City House, 126-130 Hills Road, Cambridge CB2 1PQ, UK, has the free-of-charge, non-exclusive, perpetual, irrevocable, worldwide right to exploit the Project IP, including any Background and Sideground IP, and any IPR attached to the respective IP, including the right to sublicense the Project IP through multiple levels of sublicences and/or other licensing arrangements and to release to third parties the Project IP, including Public Disclosure in accordance with this IPR Policy.

 The COPYRIGHT file commences with a copyright statement.
-The first line contains “Copyright (c) <Year> <Copyright Holder>”, where <Year> indicates the year or range of years when the copyright for the software was established or updated, and <Copyright Holder> is the name or organisation.
+The first line contains “Copyright (c) <Year> <Copyright Holder>”, where <Year> indicates the year or range of years when the software was developed or updated, and <Copyright Holder> is the name or organisation.
 In the case of GÉANT Association, include a reference to the project phase during which the licensed software was developed.
-If the software was developed during several iterations of the project, all of them shall be mentioned, for example: “GÉANT Association on behalf of GN4-2, GN4-3 and GN5-1)”.
+If the software was developed during several iterations of the project, all of them shall be mentioned, for example: “GÉANT Association on behalf of GN4-2, GN4-3 and GN5-1”.

 If there are additional agreed copyright statements confirmed by the IPR Coordinator, such as those independently developed by other partners such as NRENs, they should be added in lines following the GÉANT Association copyright.